Directed by Sam Mendes

 When I originally wrote this review it was unknown whether Craig would return for another stint as 007.
 As of 2020 we now know that he will have one more outing as the secret agent in No Time to Die so the story is not quite over yet.
 Nevertheless, Spectre was a thrilling adventure with an arguably predictable classic Bond format that nicely linked the key moments from four films into a nail biting conclusion.

-*The original version of this review was published in the online magazine Cuckoo Review in November 2015*
+This review was originally published in the online magazine Cuckoo Review in November 2015